arangodb/arangodb/Documentation/Books/HTTP/General/README.md

   * OPTIONS

   Please note that not all server actions allow using all of these HTTP methods.
-  You should look up up the supported methods for each method you intend to use in the manual.
+  You should look up the supported methods for each method you intend to use in the manual.

   Requests using any other HTTP method (such as for example CONNECT, TRACE etc.)